noahcao/SJTU-SE-assignments/README.md

 Note that, to do the work described above, two threads are constructed, of which one is to read process quote and the other is to process the order file and update the information of orders and level1 books when passive placement happens.

 Lantency of the processing of each quote is also highlighted.
-Refering to the sample run on my personal computer ( with a Intel Core i5-5200u cpu and under Window 10 environment), each quot process needs about 6e-6 s.
+Refering to the sample run on my personal computer ( with a Intel Core i5-5200u cpu and under Window 10 environment), each quot process needs about 5e-6 s.

+**After passive placement, order and level1 book information are all updated and recorded in the file real_time__status.txt**

 **A sample of final report is showed below:**